tinysheep007/GRE-Review/mathMistakes.md

 if twice as many employees work at the plant in Mexico as work at the plant in Pakistan Means 2 Pakis = Mexico

+what does integers consists of? is 0,1,and -1 integers?

+What does primes consits of? is 0,1,2 primes?

+4 qraduents